Establish a Network for Direct Patient Engagement

 NCI Rare Tumor Patient Engagement Network

-This NCI intramural project is building a network of researchers, cancer patients, and advocacy groups to advance the research of rare pediatric and adult tumors.
-This collaborative effort is collecting and analyzing tumors from patients with rare cancers that will inform new research studies of these tumors and promote the development of new treatments for rare cancers.
+This NCI project is building a network of researchers, cancer patients, and advocacy groups to advance the research of rare pediatric and adult tumors.
+This collaborative effort is collecting and analyzing tumors from patients with rare cancers that will inform new research studies and promote the development of new treatments for rare cancers.
 The network is also translating findings into new clinical trials for patients with rare tumors.

-Through clinics and symposia, researchers are directly interacting with patients in the network, leading to new discoveries about the relationships between tumor biology and patient symptoms, as well as new clinical trial endpoints.
+Through clinics and symposia, researchers are directly interacting with patients in the network, leading to new discoveries about the relationships between tumor biology and patient symptoms, as well as determining new clinical trial endpoints.

 The NCI Comprehensive Oncology Network Evaluating Rare Central Nervous System Tumors (NCI-CONNECT) is a program within the Rare Tumor Engagement Network.
 NCI-CONNECT is using patient-advocacy-provider partnerships to improve the understanding and treatment of rare central nervous system cancers in adults.